John Houseman: Acting

-Television star
+Television

 Having played a Harvard Law School professor in the film The Paper Chase (1973), he reprised the role in a television series of the same name, which ran from 1978 to 1979 and 1983 to 1986.
 During that time, he received two Golden Globe nominations for "Best Actor in a TV Series—Drama".

 In the 1980s Houseman became more widely known for his role as grandfather Edward Stratton II in Silver Spoons, which starred Rick Schroder, and for his commercials for brokerage firm Smith Barney, which featured the catchphrase, "They make money the old fashioned way... they earn it."
 Another was Puritan brand cooking oil, with "less saturated fat than the leading oil", featuring the famous 'tomato test'.

 He played Jewish author Aaron Jastrow (loosely based on the real life figure of Bernard Berenson) in the highly acclaimed 1983 miniseries The Winds of War (receiving a fourth Golden Globe nomination).
 He declined to reprise the role in the sequel War and Remembrance miniseries (the role then went to Sir John Gielgud).

 However he was in the miniseries A.D.
-(1984), Noble House (1986), and Lincoln (1986).
+(1984), Noble House (1986), and Lincoln (1988).

+Writing

+Between and sometimes during engagements, he contributed articles and book reviews to national publications, and wrote three volumes of memoirs, which are a chronicle of an era as well as a testimony to his phenomenal powers of recall: Run Through (1972), Front and Center (1979) and Final Dress (1983).
+In 1986 he published Entertainers and the Entertained.
+A fourth volume, Unfinished Business: Memoirs, 1902 to 1988, a distillation of his earlier books with some new material, was published in 1988.

 Personal life

-Houseman had an affair with actress Joan Fontaine after her marriage to actor Brian Aherne ended.
-"Ours was what was known in Hollywood as a 'romance,' -- which meant that we slept together three or four nights a week, got invited to parties together, went away together for weekends and sometimes talked about getting married without really meaning it," Houseman wrote in Front and Center, his second autobiography.